BlueBrain/Search/README.md

 7. Initialize the search and mining servers.
 8. Open the Jupyter notebook.

-Note that these instructions suppose you have access to Blue Brain resources.
+At the moment, note that these instructions suppose you have access to Blue Brain resources.

 ### Retrieve the documents